openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 ## Audio Support

-All configured media renderers are registered as an audio sink in the framework.
+All configured media renderers are registered as an audio sink.
-`playSound`and `playStream`command can be used in rules to playback audio fragments or audio streams to a renderer.
+`playSound`and `playStream`commands can be used in rules to play back audio fragments or audio streams to a renderer.

 ## Limitations

 The current version of BasicUI does not support dynamic refreshing of the selection list in the `upnpserver` channels `renderer` and `browse`.
 A refresh of the browser will be required to show the adjusted selection list.
-The `upnpserver` `search` channel requires input of a string to trigger a search.
+The `upnpserver search` channel requires input of a string to trigger a search.
 This cannot be done with BasicUI, but can be achieved with rules.

 ## Full Example